 Sea nettles are one of the common large jellies found washed up on northern Oregon beaches.

-Purple-striped jellyfish, Chrysaora sp. – An uncommon find in the northern Oregon drift line, purple striped jellies normally have a limited range around Monterey Bay, California.
-I came across a couple near Cannon Beach, Oregon in the spring of 2017
+An uncommon find in the northern Oregon drift line, purple-striped sea nettles usually have a limited range around Monterey Bay, California.
+However, I came across two near Cannon Beach, Oregon, in the spring of 2017.

-Red-eye medusa, probably Polyorchis penicillatus – Little red-eyes can be common in the drift line.
-To get a good view, float them in a finger bowl (image on the right), or be creative and float it in the bottom of an upside down half-pint canning jar (image on the left).
-Polyorchis (if, indeed, that’s what these are) is featured in Red-eyed medusa, Polyorchis penicillatus.
+Stranded red-eye medusas, probably Polyorchis penicillatus, can be abundant, but they aren’t easily noticeable outside the swash zone.
+To get a good view, float them in a finger bowl (image on the right), or be creative and float it in the bottom of an upside-down half-pint canning jar (image on the left).
+I featured Polyorchis (if that’s what these are) in Red-eyed medusa, Polyorchis penicillatus.

 Harbo, R. M. 2011.
 Whelks to Whales: Coastal Marine Life of the Pacific Northwest.
 2nd ed.
 Harbour Publishing Co.

 Kozloff, E. N. 1993.
 Seashore Life of the Northern Pacific Coast.
 3rd ed.
 University of Washington Press.

 Lamb, A. and B. P. Hanby.
 2005.
 Marine Life of the Pacific Northwest.
 Harbour Publishing.

 Sept.
 J. D. 2019.
 The New Beachcomber’s Guide to the Pacific Northwest.
 Harbour Publishing.